ibm-cloud-docs/schematics/iam.md

 ## Setting up access for your users
 {: #access-setup}

-As the {{site.data.keyword.cloud_notm}} account owner or authorized account administrator, create an IAM access group for your users and assign service access policies to {{site.data.keyword.bplong_notm}} and the resources that you want your users to work with.
+As the {{site.data.keyword.cloud_notm}} account owner or authorized account administrator.
+Create an IAM access group for your users and assign service access policies to {{site.data.keyword.bplong_notm}} and the resources that you want your users to work with.
 {: shortdesc}

 1. [Invite users to your {{site.data.keyword.cloud_notm}} account](/docs/account?topic=account-iamuserinv).

 2. Define your teams and [create an IAM access group](/docs/account?topic=account-groups#create_ag) for each team.

-3. [Create a resource group](/docs/account?topic=account-rgs#create_rgs) for each of your teams so that you can organize access to their {{site.data.keyword.cloud_notm}} services and workspaces in your account, and bundle them under one common view and billing process.
+3. [Create a resource group](/docs/account?topic=account-rgs#create_rgs) for each teams.
+So that you can organize access to their {{site.data.keyword.cloud_notm}} services and workspaces in your account, and bundle them under one common view and billing process.
 If you want to keep your {{site.data.keyword.bplong_notm}} workspaces separate from the {{site.data.keyword.cloud_notm}} resources, you must create multiple resource groups.

 4. [Assign access to your IAM access group](/docs/account?topic=account-groups#access_ag).
 Consider the following guidelines when you assign access to an IAM access group:
    - Make sure to scope access of your group to the resource group that you created for this team.
-   - If your team must have access to multiple resource groups, for example you want them to have **Administrator** and **Manager** permissions on all resources in resource group A, but only **Viewer** access for the resources in resource group B, you can create multiple access policies to achieve that.
+   - If your team have access to multiple resource groups.
+For example, you want them to have **Administrator** and **Manager** permissions on all resources in resource group A, but only **Viewer** access for the resources in resource group B, you can create multiple access policies to achieve.
    - The resource group of the {{site.data.keyword.bpshort}} workspace can be different from the resource group where your {{site.data.keyword.cloud_notm}} resources are provisioned.
-   - For a team to use {{site.data.keyword.bpshort}}, you must assign the appropriate [service access role for {{site.data.keyword.bpshort}}](#access-roles), and the permissions that are required for the {{site.data.keyword.cloud_notm}} resources that this team provisions and manages with {{site.data.keyword.bpshort}}.
+   - For a team to use {{site.data.keyword.bpshort}}.
+You must assign the appropriate [service access role for {{site.data.keyword.bpshort}}](#access-roles), and the permissions that are required for the {{site.data.keyword.cloud_notm}} resources that this team provisions and manages with {{site.data.keyword.bpshort}}.
 You can review the [documentation](/docs/home/alldocs) for each of the {{site.data.keyword.cloud_notm}} services to find the appropriate IAM access policy.

 Next, you can [create Terraform configuration files](/docs/schematics?topic=schematics-create-tf-config), [create a workspace](/docs/schematics?topic=schematics-workspace-setup), and start [provisioning {{site.data.keyword.cloud_notm}} resources](/docs/schematics?topic=schematics-manage-lifecycle#deploy-resources) in your account.